Tara | Edited by Steve N

 Once there were lots of different online DVD rental companies vying your business, but now the market has shrunk, and there are just two key players:

 The independent online DVD and Blu-ray rental service Cinema Paradiso first launched in early 2003.
 With over 80,000 titles, including 150 new releases and an extensive world cinema catalogue, it's the best bet for those who want plenty to choose from.
-Recent films include Boyhood and The Riot Club.
+Recent films include Mad Max and Still Alice.

 How much?
 It offers four different subscription packages, but only one has a free trial (make sure that it receives your DVDs before the end of the trial or you may be charged).
 See the table below:

 Cinema Paradiso packages compared